 Which Solution Do You Choose?

 Letting “Nature Take Its Course”: Mange is not technically a terminal illness.
 Sarcoptic mange, also known as canine scabies, is a highly contagious infestation of Sarcoptes scabiei canis, a burrowing mite.
 The canine sarcoptic mite can also infest cats, pigs, horses, sheep, and various other species.
 The human analog of burrowing mite infection, due to a closely related species, is called scabies (the “seven year itch”).
 All these burrowing mites are in the family Sarcoptidae.
 They dig into and through the skin, causing intense itching from an allergic reaction to the mite, and crusting that can quickly become infected.
 Hair loss and crusting frequently appear first on elbows and ears.
 Skin damage can occur from the dog’s intense scratching and biting.
 Secondary skin infection is also common.
 Dogs with chronic sarcoptic mange are often in poor condition, and in both animals and humans, immune suppression from starvation or any other disease causes this type of mange to develop into a highly crusted form in which the burden of mites is far higher than in healthy specimens.
-Eventually the infections become overwhelming, and the animal either dies of septic shock or starvation due to his inability to hunt for prey.
+Eventually, the infections become overwhelming, and the animal either dies of septic shock or starvation due to his inability to hunt for prey.
 When an animal has mange, they lose the ability to hunt effectively.
 They itch, 24 hours a day and they never sleep.
 It doesn’t take long before they are so tired that they cant spot prey, much less chase it.
 They get so weak and so miserable that it MAY be possible at times for a child or pet to walk up to them.
 At this point they are desperate for food, and they are not thinking straight.
 This is a dangerous situation for everyone involved.
 It is an intensely miserable way to die, and it can take MONTHS for the entire disease process to run its course.
 During this time, an infected fox or coyote will be more of a risk to the public then at any other life stage.
 Because of his condition they will take unusual chances and attempt to interact with people and venture into highly populated areas seeking relief and easy food sources for their own survival.
 Humans should be able to imagine how desperate we would be if we knew we were dying, starving, and how that condition may change our behavior for the worse.
-This makes for a dangerous brew of circumstances which has much more potential for harm to the public than any healthy fox or coyote ever would.
+This makes for a dangerous brew of circumstances that has much more potential for harm to the public than any healthy fox or coyote ever would.

 Lethal Action: In many areas it is legal to shoot coyotes and foxes but ALWAYS contact your local police department and/or the Dept. of Conservation before you even think about it!
-The main problem with this solution is that there are always more mangy foxes in the area and it becomes a never ending battle.
+The main problem with this solution is that there are always more mangy foxes in the area and it becomes a never-ending battle.
 Killing a coyote only serves to increase the population in your area the following year.
 It makes sense when you think about it.
 Once you trap or kill all of the foxes and coyotes in an area, it is only a matter of time before word gets out that their territory is up for grabs.
 In addition to this, it’s not easy to shoot a fox or coyote, even when they are sick.
 They’re still extremely cautious, and quick on their feet until they are almost on their last steps.
 Lethal action should always be the last resort, especially when there are alternatives available.